 Amenities: Restrooms and shower facilities are found next to the lifeguard tower at 17th Street.
 During the summer months, water equipment rental stores are open.

 Parking: Del Mar City Beach has limited parking.
-Spaces are metered along Coast Boulevard which runs parallel to this beach, so get there early.
+Spaces are metered along Coast Boulevard, which runs parallel to this beach, so get there early.
 You can pay to park at L’Auberge Del Mar hotel and drive around some residential areas.
-Parking is difficult so you may want to consider taking a rideshare.
+Parking is difficult, so you may want to consider taking rideshare.

 Directions: Exit I-5 on Del Mar Heights Road and go west until it intersects with Camino del Mar (if you were to keep going straight on Del Mar Heights Road, it would turn into 4th Street on the other side of Camino del Mar).
 Turn right on Camino del Mar.
 Turn left on 15th Street.
 Turn right on Coast Boulevard and start looking for parking.